 “With the growth in ecommerce and digital payments, instant gratification, and consumers wanting to pay how they want to pay, when they want to pay, it’s important for Mastercard to be enabling a good consumer experience,” said Kelly.

 To create a positive consumer experience, Mastercard is setting its sights beyond just the transaction, an area where the company has historically focused.
-Although securing the transaction is still important, so is the need for improving the experience after the transaction occurs.
+Although securing the transaction is still important, so is the need for improving the dispute process and the overall experience after the transaction occurs.

 A major part of the consumer journey after the transaction is chargebacks, the mechanism by which a consumer can contest a purchase.
 However, while the payments industry has rapidly changed, the chargeback process has lagged behind, explained Kelly.